 The story continues

 Kelly’s children sold “Verdun” to the Lutheran Church in 1923 continuing the German connection and another chapter in the history of the house began.
-I’ll be describing this in my next post.
+You can find this in another of my posts, The Pastor’s House .